Saturday, October 16, 2021

 The Golden Gala is NEIU's annual celebration of outstanding alumni and it raises resources that increase scholarship and program support for our students.
 In this unique year, we are asking our most loyal friends to join us for a virtual NEIU Golden Gala and Alumni Awards Ceremony.

 While it's not the same as being together in person, we have an exciting program to share!
 We want you to dress up, grab a drink and join us in celebration of NEIU's outstanding alumni and students.
 Best yet, there is no charge to attend the gala this year.

-- Bid on one of several exciting Auction Items!
+- Bid on an Auction Item: Bid on one of several incredible auction items.

 Alumni Service Award